 Strong Relationships Make Strong Communities

-Much of the focus is on our six community partners: United Way, Children’s Hospital, Ronald McDonald House of Eastern Wisconsin, Muscular Dystrophy Association, Boys & Girls Club and Tex Reynolds’ Toys for Tots.
+Much of the focus is on our community partners: United Way, Ronald McDonald House of Eastern Wisconsin, Muscular Dystrophy Association and Boys & Girls Clubs.

 Additionally, branches and departments have long-standing relationships with local groups.
 For example, our Appleton Avenue branch has worked with After Breast Cancer Diagnosis, and the location in New Berlin is a big supporter of the Elmbrook Humane Society.